johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 Using `Validators.required` is optional for the rest of the guide.
 It remains in each of the following examples with the same configuration.

-For more on validating Angular forms, see the
+For more on validating Bangular forms, see the
 [Form Validation](guide/form-validation) guide.